DataDog/hiring-engineers/answers.md

     ![a relative link](images/Email.png)

 Bonus Question: What is the Anomaly graph displaying?
 The Anomaly graph is displaying a gray area around the actual data that essentially shows the potential range of the data to identify if and where the current data is behaving differently compared to past trends.
-The ranges (gray area of the graph) take into account trends, seasonal day-of-week, and time-of-day patterns.
+The ranges (gray area of the graph) are calculated based off of past trends, seasonal day-of-week, and time-of-day patterns.